Example 8 - Using cash surplus from an investment property to help repay a home loan

 1. Create a new file and enter the investment parameters (specified above).
 Under the Investor tab in the Data Entry Check List, enter the investor details, home loan details and living expenses as specified above.
 Click on the Spreadsheet button to reveal the Investment Analysis spreadsheet.

-3. Switch to the Home Loan spreadsheet (View menu/Home Loan Analysis)
+2. Switch to the Home Loan spreadsheet (View menu/Home Loan Analysis)

-6. The term remaining for the home loan is still 25.0 years.
+The term remaining for the home loan is still 25.0 years.
 Choose to link the loan by either clicking the “Independent loans” title in the top-left corner of the spreadsheet or on the toolbar icon or the item in the Settings menu.
 The surplus cash flow from the investment property is now added to the home loan payments.
-The Independent loans title will switch to Linked loans and the Term remaining for the Home loan will drop to 22.6 years
+The Independent loans title will switch to Linked loans and the Term remaining for the Home loan will drop to 22.4 years.

-7. Now we will look at the options available if we are to link the loans (Settings menu/Link Options).
-For simplicity, let's look at just using surplus cash flow from the Investment property to repay the home loan and once it is repaid, use the surplus and other monies to then pay down the investment loan, but limit the net cost to that of the regular home loan payments.
+5. Now we will look at the options available if we are to link the loans (Settings menu/Link Options).
+For simplicity, let's look at just using any surplus cash flow from the Investment property to repay the home loan and once it is repaid, use the surplus and other monies to then pay down the investment loan, but limit the net cost to that of the regular home loan payments.

-8. The Linked Loan spreadsheet should now look like this below with loan terms remaining of 22.6 yrs (Home loan) and 30.8 yrs (Investment loan).
+6. The Linked Loan spreadsheet should now look like this below with loan terms remaining of 22.4 yrs (Home loan) and 29.0 yrs (Investment loan).

 Note that a “(c)” now appears in the Interest and Rental expenses row titles, indicating that these are capitalised in the investment loan.
-The net result is that the home loan will be repaid in 9.8 yrs and the investment loan will have been repaid in 28.3 yrs.
+The net result is that the home loan will be repaid in 9.1 yrs and the investment loan will have been repaid in 26.9 yrs.

-10. Now generate the Linked Loan Analysis report (Report menu) and compare the original arrangement of repaying the debt on the home loan with the proposed arrangement as described above.
-Apart from the additional 36.5k cash deposit, the net cost per year (i.e. proposed repayments) are the same, but the result is very different.
-At the end of 25 years, both show the same equity in the home, but in the proposed arrangement, there is an additional $449,583 in equity generated in an investment property (see Page 4 of the report).
+8. Now generate the Linked Loan Analysis report (Report menu) and compare the original arrangement of repaying the debt on the home loan with the proposed arrangement as described above.
+Apart from the additional 110k cash deposit, the net cost per year (i.e. proposed repayments) are the same, but the result is very different.
+At the end of 25 years, both show the same equity in the home, but in the proposed arrangement, there is an additional $758,731 in equity generated in an investment property (see Page 4 of the report).